RomanAbashin/distGeo_v/README.md

-# vdistGeo
+# distGeo_v
-A blazing-fast vectorized C implementation of the geodesic distance calculation for R.
+A vectorized C implementation of geosphere's geodesic distance calculation for R.
+Highly accurate and 300x faster than the original.